Game rules

 - No jumping: all intermediate squares must be empty.

-- Knight mode
+- Knight component

 -